neblic/platform/docs/content/getting-started/concepts.md

 You can take a look at this [section](../learn/samplers.md#configuration) to learn more about how to create `Streams` and this [reference](../reference/rules.md) page to see their syntax.

+#### Keyed stream

+When a stream is keyed, each `Sample` comes with a key that is used to segment the samples.
+From the stream point of view, being keyed or not does not change the functionality apart from annotating the generated data with the key.
+But it changes the functionality of the computations that are perfromed with the data in the following way:

+- Digest: No change for now
+- Event: When using [stateful functions](../reference/rules.md#rules), each key has an independent state.

+Key definition:

+- Kafka sampler: Automatically uses message key
+- SDK: `key` parameter when invoking `Sample` function
+- gRPC interceptor: Not supported yet.

 ## Control Plane

 Neblic implements a protocol that allows you to configure at runtime, how `Samplers` behave.
 For example, you can create new `Streams` to decide which `Data Samples` should be processed, or you can set a new maximum sampling rate to limit the amount of `Data Samples` that a `Stream` can export per second.